HeidariSina/Food-For-You/README.md

 ## Drinks

-Main categories are : Coffie and Milkshake
+Main categories are : Coffie, Milkshake And Smoothie

 ## Snacks